 A transaction verifying the availability of funds in a cardholder's account to make the purchase (usually identified by an Approval Code).
 Often the first step in an Authorize & Capture sales process.

-The feature allowing some gateways and terminals to automatically batch transactions daily without them being initialized by the merchant.
+A feature allowing some gateways and terminals to automatically batch transactions daily without them being initialized by the merchant.

 Average value of a merchant's credit card sales transactions used by acquirers in assessing risk.